henkdvries/DataScienceMinor/PortfolioDatascience11031859.md

 # Reflection
 ## Own Contribution Evaluation
 ### Situation
+To evaluate the results of all the configurations the model ran, we needed a way to compare different results on a deeper level then average.
 ### Task
+I took upon myself the task of figuring out what model evaluations we could use and how we could use them.
 ### Actions
+I did a lot of research into different model evaluation past the ones we got during the lessons.
+Based on what i've learned from this I implemented the evaluations I deemed important.
 ### Results
+The result was in the end the model evaluations I picked weren't used in our paper.
 ### Reflection
+The results made me doubt myself why I wasn't able to bring over the reasons why I picked these evaluations and wasn't able to bring over the information I learned.
+The next time this situation arises I will try better in sharing my knowlegde in the subject.
+Furthermore, there were some model evaluation even I didn't look at (RMSE/RMSLE), this means I should keep it more simple, don't spend time in subjects I'm not sure about.
+Also try to taylor the evaluations needed for the data/model.
+Some evaluation have a good purpose in different types of data or other types of model.
 ## Learned Objectives Evaluation
 ### Situation
+For the most part of the project I was lagging behind in the data preperation/shaping and running the model.
 ### Task
+I was tasked with understanding the model and the way the data was shaped by last years group.
 ### Actions
+I did work on data shaping and running models.
+Although I was lagging behind other group members.
 ### Results
+This resulted in that I had to catch up a lot all the time since people made big progress in preparing the data and training the model, while I was still struggling to do some simpler data shaping and trying train some other models.
 ### Reflection
+When I look back at this, I always see myself getting distracted with ideas, other ways to enrich or shape the data.
+And getting stuck in a place where I want to do something without having the prior knowlegde needed to go where I am thinking about.
+I see it is not logical to go from point a to g without taking the steps in between.
+In the future I should hold my thoughts about crazy ideas and start slowly building my knowlegde to a point where I can actually realize my ideas instead of losing them because I have no clue how to get there.
+This means I should use smaller steps in the learning proces to make sure I understand what I need to do to go where my ideas lead me.
 ## Group Evaluation
 ### Situation
 ### Task